 This festival is a 9-day event held at the end of August when a rocket shoots into the sky and the festival mascot Marijaia makes her appearance on a balcony of the Arriaga Theatre.

 This nine-day festival celebrates Basque culture with live music and dancing; wood chopping, stone carrying, and strongman competitions; parades of giants; food and drink; bullfights; concerts; and nightly fireworks, culminating in the burning of Marijaia.

 DATE: The festival actually begins on the first Saturday following August 15th.

-ORIGIN: This festival was born in 1978 when the Town Hall through a contest wanted to update the poor, old Big Week organised by the dictator Franco, and organise a new modern festival.
+ORIGIN: This festival was born in 1978 when the Town Hall through a contest wanted to update the poor, old Big Week organized by the dictator Franco, and organize a new modern festival.

 FESTIVAL: The Big Week is the result of the joint effort of various party groups, called comparsas in Spanish.
 Currently, there are 28 comparsas in Bilbao.

 Music is one of the most important parts of the festival.
-Concerts take place throughout the entire Big Week with renowned musicians like Baccara, Coldplay, Guano Apes, Iggy Pop and The Stooges, Manu Chao, Pet Shop Boys, Safri Duo, The Prodigy…
+Concerts take place throughout the entire Big Week with renowned musicians like Baccara, Coldplay, Guano Apes, Iggy Pop, and The Stooges, Manu Chao, Pet Shop Boys, Safri Duo, The Prodigy, and much more!

 Others activities are dancing, wood chopping, stone carrying competitions.

 You can find out more about our cultural excursions and homestay courses here.